 Analysis: Ottawa County is consistently the most Republican in Michigan.
 Meekhof is a candidate to be Senate majority leader next term.

 Old SS 2010: 59-41, McCain: 46.2, 2006 R Avg: 54.3 Romney: 51.4

 Analysis: Green beat Jeff Mayes in 2010, picking up the seat formerly held by democrat Jim Barcia.
 The new district drops Huron, Sanilac and Arenac, and adds Lapeer.
 It is unchanged by 2008 Pres and moves 0.3% left by 2006 avg, though Lapeer is less prone to large swings than the Thumb counties.
 Green is the strongest gun rights advocate in the state senate.
 He voted against Right to Work, likely for political reasons in this union-friendly district.
 He narrowly won the primary 50-46 over conservative state rep. Kevin Daley of Lapeer County.

 32. [Saginaw, W Genesee] Tossup

 Old SS 2010: 57-43, McCain: 42.4, 2006 R Avg: 50.7 Romney: 45.5

 Republican: Ken Horn

 Analysis: Khan won a nail-biter 49-48.5 in 2006, and was re-elected more easily in 2010.
 This district drops Gratiot and adds Western Genesee, moving to the right 0.9/0.4%.
 Horn is a moderate who opposed Right to Work in this union-friendly district.
-Oakes, a black state rep (2010-2014) from Saginaw, will battle Lewis, a white progressive lesbian for the democrat nomination.
+Oakes, a black state rep (2010-2014) from Saginaw, won the democrat nomination 62-38 over Garnet Lewis, a white progressive lesbian.

 33. [Montcalm, Isabella, Gratiot, Mecosta, Clare] Safe Republican.